twoBirds/twobirds-core/README.md

-tb( ... ).next() // the next tb instance in this.parent().children() tb( ... ).first() // the previous tb instance in this.parent().children() tb( ... ).last() // the next tb instance in this.parent().children() ...for a complete list see the API documentation, there are about 20 of them ATM.
+tb( ... ).next() // the next tb instance in this.parent().children() tb( ... ).first() // the previous tb instance in this.parent().children() tb( ... ).last() // the next tb instance in this.parent().children()

+...for a complete list see the API documentation

 // CHAINED SELECTOR RETURNS ARE ALWAYS UNIQUE!